Current Pedal Obsession: Quiet Theory Prelude Reverb/Delay

 The pedal’s big trick is Burst mode which works best when Trails are on (top toggle to the right).
 This makes the Delay and/or Reverb footswitch momentary for some unique effects.
 To turn on Burst mode, tap either footswitch 5 times, hold on the last tap and say “Toto, I don’t think we’re playing with Kansas anymore”.
 When the LED above it blinks, Momentary is engaged.
 (Do the same process to go back to Latching mode.)

 A practical use of Burst Mode is delay-on-demand.
 Only what’s recorded when the delay footswitch is held will play back, so repeats can be isolated without adding new audio to the delay.
 (Very cool with pitch-shift since the pitch doesn’t self-correct.)
-Or when delaying just the subtle tails by engaging the delay after the attack.
+Or when catching glitchy snippets or subtle tails by engaging the delay after the attack.

 Another cool trick is to use a super-short, high-feedback delay like a reverb and use the Reverb footswitch in Momentary mode to subtly swell in the modulated ambience.
 Set Time to 8a, Delay Mix to 3p and Feedback to 3p (almost to self-oscillation).
 Set the Reverb Mix and Decay both to 5p.
 Play a sustained chord and then hold down the Reverb footswitch.
 It’s like a 1-spring reverb that blooms into a 4-spring reverb behind your chord.